 While Managed File Transfer software can benefit almost any business, insurance companies may want to pay extra attention to its features.
 There are a number of different motivators for insurance firms to adopt a managed file transfer solution.
 This can range from fear of security breaches, brand-protection, and data loss prevention.
 With risk and compliance groups mandating tighter security controls—some insurance organizations must comply with HIPAA, GDPR, and more—organizations can never be too cautious in keeping user data secure.
 It’s important for organizations to understand that when data is mobile, it's at its most vulnerable.

 As much as we'd like to think otherwise, File Transfer Protocol is simply unable to allow for the multiple layers of security and controls required to comply with governmental and industry regulations.
 Cloud-based file sharing technology may seem like an enticing alternative due to its easy-to-use nature for ad-hoc transfers.
 But the technology can present an increased risk of non-compliance.
-Today, many insurance firms are moving towards managed file transfer technology to secure financial controls reporting, claims processing, and other private data transfer processes.
+Today, many insurance firms are moving towards managed file transfer software to secure financial controls reporting, claims processing, and other private data transfer processes.

 Simplified File Transfer